edgio-docs/edgio-docs/src/guides/v7/performance/redirects.md

 ### Redirect Configuration Administration {/*redirect-configuration-administration*/}

-You may add, modify, and delete redirect configurations regardless of whether they were added manually or by [importing them from a CSV file](#csv-files).
+You may add, modify, and delete redirect configurations regardless of whether they were added manually or [imported from a CSV file](#csv-files).

 **To add a redirect**